Variety canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 Estimated Dry Matter Nutrient Content

-Ingredients: Beef, beef broth, beef liver, potatoes, cracked barley, ground brown rice, whole brown rice, chicken meal, carrots, sweet potatoes, natural flavor, peas, dried egg product, guar gum, flaxseed meal, potassium chloride, salt, calcium carbonate, dicalcium phosphate, carrageenan gum, vitamins: choline chloride, vitamin A supplement, vitamin D supplement, vitamin E supplement, niacin supplement, thiamine hydrochloride, ascorbic acid, pantothenic acid, pyridoxine hydrochloride, riboflavin, folic acid, biotin, vitamin B12 supplement, minerals: zinc sulfate, zinc proteinate, ferrous sulfate, iron proteinate, copper sulfate, copper proteinate, manganese sulfate, manganese proteinate, potassium iodide, cobalt proteinate, sodium selenite
+Ingredients: Beef, beef broth, beef liver, potatoes, cracked barley, ground brown rice, whole brown rice, chicken meal, carrots, sweet potatoes, natural flavor, peas, dried egg product, guar gum, flaxseed meal, potassium chloride, salt, calcium carbonate, dicalcium phosphate, carrageenan gum, choline chloride, vitamin A supplement, vitamin D supplement, vitamin E supplement, niacin supplement, thiamine hydrochloride, ascorbic acid, pantothenic acid, pyridoxine hydrochloride, riboflavin, folic acid, biotin, vitamin B12 supplement, zinc sulfate, zinc proteinate, ferrous sulfate, iron proteinate, copper sulfate, copper proteinate, manganese sulfate, manganese proteinate, potassium iodide, cobalt proteinate, sodium selenite

 Fiber (estimated dry matter content) = 5.9%